BunsenLabs/bunsen-fortune/README.md

 ## Rules for adding new quotes

+- must come from BL or crunchbang forum (we'd love some more #! forum items!)
 - must work out of context
 - must be original, meaning it must not be another person's re-quote.
-It must genuinely come from a BL forum member.
-- must be family friendly or safe for work or whatever that's usually called
+- must be family friendly or safe for work or whatever that's usually called - but since BL forum is family friendly anyhow that goes without saying.
+And don't take this too strictly ;)

+It does __not__ have to be a joke, It can be quoteworthy for many reasons.
+Fell free, we add what _you_ want, not what this repo's maintainer wants!